Faces of Death: Production

 The electric chair execution was achieved by building a fake chair, using toothpaste to emulate saliva, and adding electricity sounds in post-production.
 Schwartz was inspired to make the scene after reading about electric execution in the southern USA, and was surprised to find it still in practice.
 He wanted to find a way to film a real chair execution, but none were available during production.

-The only "real, unscripted" part of the film features a body of a dead surfer who had washed upon shore as filmmakers were filming B-roll of litter for the pollution sequence nearby and beachgoers started a commotion.
+The only "real, unscripted" part of the film features the body of a dead surfer who had washed up on shore as filmmakers were filming B-roll of litter for the pollution sequence nearby, and beachgoers started a commotion.

-White and Allen Apone's newly formed special effects company had been given no details about the film upon being hired; they conceived of the police shootout, the alligator attack, the monkey brain dinner, the decapitation sequence and the cannibalistic cult scene with Schwartz himself playing the leader.
+White and Allen Apone's newly formed special effects company had been given no details about the film upon being hired; they conceived the police shootout, the alligator attack, the monkey-brain dinner, the decapitation sequence, and the cannibalistic cult scene, with Schwartz himself playing the leader.

-The Morgue, suicide jumper, parachute jumper, snake cult, war and Holocaust footage, and some of the vehicular accidents were authentic.
+The morgue, suicide jumper, parachute jumper, snake cult, war, and Holocaust footage, and some of the vehicular accidents were authentic.
 The snake cult footage was later used in Michael Bolton's music video "Everybody's Crazy", without the handler dying of a snake bite.
-The World War 2 footage was also used, with the exception of the Holocaust & graphic battle footage.
+The WWII footage was also used, with the exception of the Holocaust and graphic battle footage.
 In their book Killing for Culture, authors David Kerekes and David Slater note that the nadir of the movie is the inclusion of an extreme fatal accident; "the shattered remains of a cyclist are seen under a semi-tractor trailer.
-The camera pans long enough to capture paramedics scooping up blood clots, brain matter and clumps of hair from the tarmac; this incident is authentic and culled from newsreels."
+The camera pans long enough to capture paramedics scooping up blood clots, brain matter, and clumps of hair from the tarmac; this incident is authentic and culled from newsreels."
 The train derailment footage was authentic, but the grisly aftermath was faked.

-The PSA Flight 182 crash happened less than 2 months before the film's release, and graphic footage depicting the crash aftermath, destroyed houses and scattered body parts were included in the film near the climax.
+The PSA Flight 182 crash happened less than 2 months before the film's release, and graphic footage depicting the crash aftermath, destroyed houses, and scattered body parts were included in the film near the climax.
 Still images and air traffic audio were used to simulate the crash itself, because no actual footage is known to exist.
-According to Schwartz, the film was largely completed, but reworked immediately after the crash occurred.
+According to Schwartz, the film was largely completed but reworked immediately after the crash.

-One sequence involves cryogenic patient Samuel Berkowitz, who was frozen in July 1978 and stored in northern California.
+One sequence involves cryogenic patient Samuel Berkowitz, who was frozen in July 1978 and stored in Northern California.
 The relatives who were funding the suspension began to lose interest and wherewithal, and an offer was made to continue the suspension as a neuro (head-only) free of charge, but was turned down.
-Instead, in October 1983 they had Berkowitz thawed, submerged in formaldehyde, given a proper funeral and buried.
+Instead, in October 1983, they had Berkowitz thawed, submerged in formaldehyde, given a proper funeral, and buried.
 No attempt was made to preserve the brain.